mongodb/mongo-c-driver/docs/dev/releasing.rst

 .. hint::

-   It may be useful (but is not required) perform the following steps within a new Python `virtual environment`__ dedicated to the process.
+   It may be useful (but is not required) to perform the following steps within a new Python `virtual environment`__ dedicated to the process.

 __ https://docs.python.org/3/library/venv.html